catinahat85/BITC-University/README.md

 ## Why These Tracks?
 (The Newlane Strategy)

 The BITC University tracks are not random collections of courses.
-They are precision-engineered to exploit **Newlane University’s Transfer Credit & CPL Policy**.
-This is how we achieve a Bachelor's degree for under $500.
+They are precision-engineered to maximize **Newlane University’s Transfer Credit & CPL Policy**.
+This is how we achieve a Bachelor's degree for under $2000.

 ### 1. The 75% Rule (The "Heavy Lifting")
 Newlane allows you to transfer up to **75% of your total degree credits**.